Renato1478/TrainingAdonis/README.md

 adonis serve --dev
 ```

-Now is just acces you localhost:3333/login on browser, create an User and access.
+Now is just access your localhost:3333/login on browser, create an User and access.

 ### Application Concept
   This app basically consists in a project for my learnings in the AdonisJS framework.